Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/DisplayInformation/QueryFeaturesWithArcadeExpression/README.md

     "return Count(Intersects($feature, crimes));"

 7. Create an `ArcadeEvaluator` using the Arcade expression and `ArcadeProfile.FORM_CALCULATION`.
 8. Create a map of profile variables with the following key-value pairs.
-This will be passed to `ArcadeEvaluator::evaluate()` in the next step.
+This will be passed to `ArcadeEvaluator::evaluateAsync()` in the next step.

          `{"$feature", identifiedFeature}`
          `{"$map", map}`

-9. Call `ArcadeEvaluator::evaluate()` on the Arcade evaluator object and pass the profile variables map.
+9. Call `ArcadeEvaluator::evaluateAsync()` on the Arcade evaluator object and pass the profile variables map.
 10. Call `ArcadeEvaluationResult::result()` to get the result from `ArcadeEvaluator::ArcadeEvaluationResult`.
 11. Convert the result to a numerical value (integer) and populate the callout with the crime count.